“How do I write a successful personal statement that would help me gain admission into leading universities in the UK?”

 Jasmine Law Chiw Fern, a Mathematics student in University of Cambridge

-There are no surefire formula to write good personal statements.
+There is no surefire formula to write good personal statements.
 It’s all about receiving constructive criticism and opinions from different parties and revising your personal statement until it conveys your passion and experiences genuinely and effectively.

 CollegeLAH’s volunteer editors are happy to provide personal statement advice to students who are applying to UK Universities this year.
 Our volunteers will help to read through your personal statements, and will try their very best to provide you with feedback on the content based on their application experiences.